Bam Bam Bigelow: Acting career

 During his professional wrestling career, Bigelow took on a number of acting roles, generally playing menacing villainous characters.
-He also appeared in a commercial for Slim Jim beef jerky.
+He also appeared in a commercial for Slim Jim.
 He was a member of the Screen Actors Guild.

 Personal life

 As a young man, Bigelow was repeatedly arrested on charges including aggravated assault, attempted kidnapping, criminal restraint, drug possession, robbery, and sexual assault.
 He spent nine months in the Albert C. Wagner Youth Correctional Facility as a teenager, and was later imprisoned for six months in Mexico City for illegally acting as a bounty hunter in Mexico.

 Bigelow married Asbury Park native Dana Fisher in 1987.
 The couple had three children before divorcing in 2000.
 Following the divorce, Fisher sued Bigelow for non-payment of child support.

 On July 4, 2000, Bigelow received second degree burns on 40% of his body while rescuing three children from a fire in Wayside, New Jersey.
 He spent 10 days in a hospital after the incident.

-In 2004, Bigelow opened a deli in Hamlin, Wayne County, Pennsylvania that sold a two pound "Beast Burger".
+In 2004, Bigelow opened a deli in Hamlin, Wayne County, Pennsylvania, that sold a two pound "Beast Burger".
 The restaurant later folded.
 Bigelow later relocated to Florida in hope that the warm weather would help with his chronic pain.

 In May 2004, Bigelow was charged with endangering the welfare of a child through reckless driving.
 He attributed the incident to a seizure he had suffered, and the charges were dropped two months later.
 In August 2004, Bigelow was convicted of possession of marijuana.

 On October 2, 2005, Bigelow was hospitalized with a broken nose and several lacerations after crashing his Harley-Davidson motorcycle on Florida State Road 50 in Hernando County, Florida.
 Bigelow's girlfriend was his passenger at the time of the crash; she suffered severe injuries, but eventually made a complete recovery and remained with Bigelow until his death.

 For much of his professional wrestling career, Bigelow suffered from an addiction to OxyContin.
 By the end of his life, Bigelow was suffering from multiple health issues and receiving Social Security Disability Benefits.
-He had a heart problem (arteriosclerotic cardiovascular disease), diabetes, and a persistent infection.
+He had atherosclerosis, diabetes, and a persistent infection.
 He also had severe back problems; back surgeries had reduced his height by 2 in.

 Death

-Bigelow's girlfriend found him dead in his home in Hudson, Florida at approximately 10 a.m.
+Bigelow's girlfriend found him dead in his home in Hudson, Florida, at approximately 10 a.m.
 EST on the morning of January 19, 2007.
 He was 45 years old.
-An autopsy found that Bigelow's death was due to multiple drugs found in his system including toxic levels of cocaine and anti-anxiety drugs benzodiazepines.
-A contributing factor in Bigelow's passing was arteriosclerotic cardiovascular disease, narrowing of small blood vessels that supply blood and oxygen to the heart.
+An autopsy found that Bigelow's death was due to multiple drugs found in his system, including toxic levels of cocaine and benzodiazepines.
+A contributing factor to Bigelow's death was atherosclerosis.
 His death was ruled an accident by the Pasco-Pinellas Medical Examiner.